How to make a DIY patterned serving tray. An easy DIY craft tutorial idea that will makeover a boring tray and turn it into beautiful home decor.

 Some links may be on similar items when exact items couldn't be found online.

-In Cricut Design Space I used two files, a solid triangle, and a hollow triangle and created a fun pattern.
-If you like my design you can even use it and adapt it to your project by clicking here.
+In Cricut Design Space I used two files, a solid triangle, and a hollow triangle, and created a fun pattern.

 How to Make a DIY Patterned Serving Tray